tomasfarias/dota-gsi/README.md

 # dota-gsi

 Game State Integration with Dota 2 in rust.
 Provides a server that listens for JSON events sent by Dota 2.
-Enabling Game State

 # Requirements